mmudado/ufw-dynamic-ip-updater/README.md

 ## NOTE:

- - If you liked it, consider delegating your ADA to [BIO](https://biostakingpool.hopto.org) - this is Darwin's Stake Pool ;-)
+ - If you liked it, consider delegating your ADA to [BioStakingPool - BIO](https://biostakingpool.hopto.org) - this is Darwin's Stake Pool ;-)

  - Or if you prefer, donate lovelaces to: